-Using the on-premises UI is much the same as the cloud version.
-Simply create a workspace using the "Create a new workspace" link on the home page, make a note of the API key/secret pair and upload your workspace content via Java or C# code using the on-premises API.
+Using the on-premises installation is much the same as the cloud version.
+You can create a workspace using the "Create a new workspace" link on the dashboard after signing in, and upload your workspace content using the Structurizr client libraries (Java or C#).

-The key differences between the cloud service and the on-premises UI are as follows:
+The key differences between the cloud service and the on-premises installation are as follows:

-The cloud service and on-premises product share a common codebase, so any updates made to the cloud service are
+The cloud service and on-premises installation share a common codebase, so any updates made to the cloud service are

-immediately available in the on-premises product.
+immediately available in the on-premises installation.
 To update, simply download a new version of the

 .war file, overwrite the existing version and restart your web/application server.